Multilayer Correlation Clustering: ALGORITHM FOR PROBLEM

 where $F_\ell=\sum_{\{j,k\}\in E^+_\ell}w_\ell(j,k)x^*_{jk}$.

-Based on the above notations, the pseudocode of our algorithm is presented in Algorithm~\ref{alg:general}.
-The feature of our algorithm can be found in the radius selection: In the $t$-th iteration, the algorithm selects the radius $r^*_{(t)}$ that minimizes the maximal ratio of the cut value to the volume of the ball of the chosen pivot $i^{(t)}$ over all layers $\ell\in [L]$ with $F_\ell \neq 0$.
+Our formal algorithm is presented in Algorithm~\ref{alg:general}.
+The feature can be found in the radius selection: In the $t$-th iteration, the algorithm selects the radius $r^*_{(t)}$ that minimizes the maximal ratio of the cut value to the volume of the ball of the chosen pivot $i^{(t)}$ over all layers $\ell\in [L]$ with $F_\ell \neq 0$.
+Here we provide an intuitive explanation of the role of the volume.
+If the radius were chosen solely to minimize the cut value, the resulting clusters would tend to be quite small, leading to large disagreements for the pairs of elements with `$+$' labels.
+The volume term helps mitigate this issue.
+Indeed, by incorporating volume, the algorithm tends to \emph{consume} a relatively large portion of the remaining set.